Gellert5225/StellarEngine/readme.md

 ### Running

-To run, you need to compile the core engine first:
+To run, you just need to build the project first:

-`cd Stellar && make`

-Then, depending on your platform, a shared library will be generated and copied to `Sandbox/bin`. (`.dll` for Win64 and `.so` for Linux)

-Now you just need to build the Sandbox project:

-`cd .. && cd Sandbox && make && make run`
+`make -j`

+Then, run the executable:

+`make run`

 ## ToDo